Whistleblowing: Ethics

 The ethics of Edward Snowden's actions have been widely discussed and debated in news media and academia worldwide.
-Edward Snowden released classified intelligence to the American people in an attempt to allow Americans to see the inner workings of the government.
+Snowden released classified intelligence to the American people in an attempt to allow Americans to see the inner workings of the government.
 A person is diligently tasked with the conundrum of choosing to be loyal to the company or to blow the whistle on the company's wrongdoing.
 Discussions on whistleblowing generally revolve around three topics: attempts to define whistleblowing more precisely, debates about whether and when whistleblowing is permissible, and debates about whether and when one has an obligation to blow the whistle.

 Motivations

-Many whistleblowers have stated that they were motivated to take action to put an end to unethical practices, after witnessing injustices in their businesses or organizations.
+Many whistleblowers have stated that they were motivated to take action to put an end to unethical practices after witnessing injustices in their businesses or organizations.
 A 2009 study found that whistleblowers are often motivated to take action when they notice a sharp decline in ethical practices, as opposed to a gradual worsening.
 There are generally two metrics by which whistleblowers determine if a practice is unethical.
 The first metric involves a violation of the organization's bylaws or written ethical policies.
 These violations allow individuals to concretize and rationalize blowing the whistle.
-On the other hand, "value-driven" whistleblowers are influenced by their personal codes of ethics.
+On the other hand, "value-driven" whistleblowers are influenced by their personal codes of ethics or by public service motivation which comes from an alignment of personal, cultural and organisational values.
 In these cases, whistleblowers have been criticized for being driven by personal biases.

-In addition to ethics, social and organizational pressure are a motivating forces.
+In addition to ethics, social and organizational pressure are motivating forces.
 A 2012 study shows that individuals are more likely to blow the whistle when others know about the wrongdoing, because they fear the consequences of keeping silent.
 In cases where one person is responsible for wrongdoing, the whistleblower may file a formal report, rather than directly confronting the wrongdoer, because confrontation would be more emotionally and psychologically stressful.
 Furthermore, individuals may be motivated to report unethical behavior when they believe their organizations will support them.
 Professionals in management roles may feel responsibility to blow the whistle to uphold the values and rules of their organizations.

 Legal protection for whistleblowers

 Legal protection for whistleblowers varies from country to country and may depend on the country of the original activity, where and how secrets were revealed, and how they eventually became published or publicized.
-Over a dozen countries have now adopted comprehensive whistleblower protection laws that create mechanisms for reporting wrongdoing and provide legal protections to whistleblowers.
+Over a dozen countries have now adopted comprehensive whistleblower protection laws that create mechanisms for reporting wrongdoing and provide legal protections.
 Over 50 countries have adopted more limited protections as part of their anti-corruption, freedom of information, or employment laws.

 For purposes of the English Wikipedia, this section emphasizes the English-speaking world and covers other regimes only insofar as they represent exceptionally greater or lesser protections.